-Each laboratory room, work room, and preparation room on the third floor of Z building is equipped with a safety shower and eyewash station, fire blanket and fire extinguisher (see photo below).
+Each laboratory room, work room, and preparation room in Z building is equipped with a safety shower and eyewash station, and fire extinguisher (see photo below).
+Laboratory rooms are equipped with fire blankets.
 In addition, a safety shower/eyewash station and fire extinguisher are located outside the flammable storage area Z304a in corridor Z301b.
 Per ANSI Standard Z358.1 the eyewashes and showers are flushed weekly and the temperature of the eyewash water is tested using a calibrated thermocouple/digital thermometer unit.
-If water temperature is found to be outside the specified range (60 - 100 degrees Fahrenheit), Physical Plant is notified.
+If water temperature is found to be outside the specified range (60 - 100 degrees Fahrenheit), Facilities Management will be notified.
 The fire extinguishers are inspected and serviced yearly by an outside contractor.
 Fire blankets are checked at the end of each semester for presence and condition.

-Utility shut-offs are located in each discussion room adjacent to the lab rooms with the exception of rooms Z347 and Z349, the utility shut-off for lab Z347 is located in storage room Z345a.
+Utility shut-offs are located in each discussion room adjacent to the lab rooms with the exception of rooms Z347 (lab room) and Z349 (discussion room).
+The utility shut-off for lab Z347 is located in storage room Z345a.
 These shut-offs can stop the supply of house compressed air, vacuum, water and natural gas to the laboratory room in an emergency.
 Electrical shut offs are a large red button located in each laboratory room near the discussion room door to the laboratory room.